What is influenza?

 The best time to get influenza vaccine is from September every year.

-Influenza season usually peaks in January or February, but it can occur any time from September through May.
+In Hong Kong, seasonal influenza is usually more common in periods from January to March or April and from July to August.
 Getting the vaccine in December, or even later, will still be beneficial in most years.

 It takes about 2 weeks for protection to develop after the vaccination, and protection can last up to a year.